prototypefund/Digital_Bargeld-docs/taler-auditor-manual.rst

 Auditor implementation guide
 ============================

-The auditor implementation is split into two main processes, taler-auditor and taler-wire-auditor.
-The split was done to realize the principle of least priviledge, as the taler-wire-auditor must have (read-only) access to the exchange's bank account, while the taler-auditor only needs access to the database.
+The auditor implementation is split into five main processes, called ``taler-helper-auditor-XXX``.
+The split was done to realize the principle of least priviledge and to enable independent logic to be possibly run in parallel.
+Only the taler-wire-auditor must have (read-only) access to the exchange's bank account, the other components only need access to the database.

-Both programs basically start their audit from a certain transaction index (BIG SERIAL) in the auditor database which identifies where the last audit concluded.
+All auditor subsystems basically start their audit from a certain transaction index (BIG SERIAL) in the auditor database which identifies where the last audit concluded.
 They then check that the transactions claimed in the exchange's database match up internally, including the cryptographic